The Bankrate promise

 Finding car insurance after a DUI in Massachusetts

-Finding car insurance after a DUI in Massachusetts can be difficult.
-Once you are convicted of a DUI, car insurance companies will likely see you as a high-risk driver, meaning you will likely pay higher premiums than drivers with clean records.
+Finding car insurance after a Massachusetts OUI or DUI may be difficult.
+Once you are convicted of an OUI, car insurance companies typically see you as a high-risk driver, meaning you will likely pay higher premiums than drivers with clean records.

 Frequently asked questions